Otann/otann.github.io/_posts/2016-03-05-clojure-kickoff.markdown

 71
 ```

 It is very comforting that once you construct some data and have a reference to it, the data stays forever as it is.
 No other thread or a library will ever change it.
+And if you want to modify its value, you will get a new *thing*.
+Your old *thing* will be left untouched.
 Don't worry about memory consumption, Clojure has something called *persistent data structures* that will effectively store immutable collections in memory.

 Variables are rarely used in Clojure and people are very comfortable without them.
 Usually, they are used as a constant reference to some variadic value.
-If you want to modify its value, you will get a new *thing*.
-Your old *thing* will be left untouched.

 You might think that it's a terrible life without reassignment values to *identifiers*.
 But think about daily routines with web applications -- we do not need those things for solving problems.
 We do not operate with processor registers or direct memory access, we just passing data from on source to another, modifying it a little on the way.
 Reassignments are just how we used to solve them, and it doesn't have to be that way.